Jonathan Pollard: Espionage

 Surveillance video frame of Pollard in the act of stealing classified documents.

 Soon after Pollard began working at NIC/TF-168, he met Aviem Sella, a combat veteran of the Israeli Air Force.
 At the time, Sella was on leave from his position as a colonel to gain a master's degree in computer science as a graduate student at New York University.
-Pollard told Sella that he worked for U.S. naval intelligence, told him about specific incidents where U.S. intelligence was withholding information from Israel, and offered to work as a spy.
+Pollard told Sella that he worked for US naval intelligence, told him about specific incidents where US intelligence was withholding information from Israel, and offered to work as a spy.
 Though Sella had wondered whether Pollard was part of an FBI operation to recruit an Israeli, he eventually believed him.
 Sella telephoned his air-force intelligence commander in Tel Aviv for further instructions, and the call was switched to the Air Force chief of staff.
 Sella was ordered to develop a contact with Pollard, but to be careful.
 He was warned that either the Americans were offering a "dangle" in order to root out foreign intelligence operations, or if this was a genuine spy, Sella would have to pay careful attention to his work.

 Within a few days, in June 1984, Pollard started passing classified information to Sella.
 He was paid $10,000 cash and given a very expensive diamond and sapphire ring, which Pollard later offered to his girlfriend, Anne Henderson, when proposing to her.
 Pollard was paid well by the Israelis: he received a salary that eventually reached $2,500 a month, and tens of thousands of dollars in cash disbursements for hotels, meals, and jewelry.
 In his pre-sentencing statement to Judge Robinson, Pollard said the money was a benefit that was forced on him.
 "I did accept money for my services", he acknowledged, but only "as a reflection of how well I was doing my job".
 He said that he had later told his controller, Rafi Eitan, a long-time spy who at the time headed Lekem, a scientific-intelligence unit in Israel, that, "I not only intended to repay all the money I'd received, but, also, was going to establish a chair at the Israeli General Staff's Intelligence Training Center outside Tel Aviv".

 Naval Criminal Investigative Service (NCIS) investigator Ronald Olive has alleged that Pollard passed classified information to South Africa, and attempted, through a third party, to sell classified information to Pakistan on multiple occasions.
 Pollard also stole classified documents related to China on behalf of his wife, who used the information to advance her personal business interests.
 She kept these secret materials in the house, where investigating authorities discovered them when Pollard's espionage activity was revealed.

-During Pollard's trial, the U.S. government's memorandum in aid of sentencing challenged the "defendant's claim that he was motivated by altruism rather than greed".
+During Pollard's trial, the US government's memorandum in aid of sentencing challenged the "defendant's claim that he was motivated by altruism rather than greed".
 The government said that Pollard had "disclosed classified information in anticipation of financial gain" in other instances: